markdumay/ghost-backend/README.md

 After pulling the images from the Docker Hub, you should see several messages.
 Below excerpt shows the key messages per section.

 #### Enabling Automated Backups
 During boot, `ghost-backend` enables the local and remote backups in line with the `BACKUP` setting (see <a href="#step-3---update-the-environment-variables">Step 3</a>).
-First the cron jobs for local backups are scheduled.
-A delta / incremental backup is scheduled 30 minutes past every hour.
-Full backups are scheduled at 00:00 am and 12:00 pm daily.
-Next, the latest `restic` binary is downloaded and installed (`mariabackup` is already present in the parent's Docker image provided by MariaDB).
+First the cron job for local backups is scheduled 30 minutes past every hour.
+Next, the latest `restic` binary is downloaded and installed (`mysqldump` is already present in the parent's Docker image provided by MariaDB).
 Once restic is installed, it is scheduled to run 45 minutes past every hour.
 Restic compares the local files with the latest snapshot available in the repository.
 If needed, it updates the remote repository automatically using `restic_password` as encryption password (see <a href="#step-2---create-the-docker-secrets">Step 2</a>).
 In the background, old restic snapshots are removed daily at 01:15 am.
 Restic also updates itself at 04:15 am if a new binary is available.
 Finally, the cron daemon is fired up.
 ```
 mariadb_1 | [Note] Enabling local and remote backup
-mariadb_1 | [Note] Adding backup cron jobs
+mariadb_1 | [Note] Adding backup cron job
-mariadb_1 | [Note] View the cron logs in '/var/log/mariabackup.log'
+mariadb_1 | [Note] View the cron logs in '/var/log/mysqldump.log'
 mariadb_1 | [Note] Installed restic 0.9.6 compiled with go1.13.4 on linux/amd64
 mariadb_1 | [Note] Adding restic cron jobs
 mariadb_1 | [Note] View the cron log in '/var/log/restic.log'
 mariadb_1 | [Note] Initialized cron daemon
 ```

 ### Initializing the MariaDB Database
 Once the backups are set up, the MariaDB database is initialized.
 MariaDB starts a temporary server, creates the Ghost schema and gives the required priviliges to the Ghost user.
-A user `ghost_backup` is created for the `mariabackup` cron jobs scheduled in the previous section.
+A user `ghost_backup` is created for the `mysqldump` cron job scheduled in the previous section.
 Once the initialization is done, the actual MariaDB server is started.
 ```
 mariadb_1 | [Note] [Entrypoint]: Entrypoint script for MySQL Server 1:10.3.22+maria~bionic started.
 mariadb_1 | [Note] [Entrypoint]: Temporary server started.